tronprotocol/pm/Pyrrho/mainnet.md

 # Mainnet Tasks

-This document outlines the mainnet tasks that need to be completed to make Pyrrho ready for Mainnet launch. **Last updated May 21, 2026.**
+This document outlines the mainnet tasks that need to be completed to make Pyrrho ready for Mainnet launch. **Last updated June 16, 2026.**

-Note: The target version number of Democritus is v4.8.2 .
+Note: The target version number of Pyrrho is v4.8.2 .

 ## Table of contents